tesk9/palette/README.md

 Work with Colors in Elm.

-This package makes working with RGB, HSL, and Hex colors easy, convenient, and safe.
+This package makes working with RGB, HSL, and Hex colors easy, accessible, and safe.
 Easily convert from one color system to another, blend and transform colors, and generate beautiful palettes programmatically.
-Use named colors from common web color palettes, like X11.
+Use named colors from common web color palettes, like X11 and Tango.

-Currently, `palette` does not provide first-class alpha channel support (transparency).

-Long term, I'm interested in exploring generating accessible palettes and validating the accessibility of existing palettes.
-Check out the `Color.Contrast` for more on accessibility.

-Issues, bugs, and enhancement suggestions very welcome on the github repo.

 ## Getting started

-You can view named colors in the `Palette` namespace, but sometimes you'll want to make your own custom or user defined colors.
+### Creating colors

-The library currently supports creating `Color`s from RGB values, HSL values, and hex values.
+Create colors from RGB, HSL, and hex values.

 ```
 import Color exposing (Color)